lyft/cartography/docs/root/dev/developer-guide.md

 ## Implementing custom sync commands

 By default, cartography will try to sync every intel module included as part of the default sync.
-If you're not using certain intel modules you can create a custom sync script and invoke it using the cartography CLI.
+If you're not using certain intel modules, you can create a custom sync script and invoke it using the cartography CLI.
 For example, if you're only interested in the AWS intel module you can create a sync script, `custom_sync.py`, that looks like this:

 ```python
 from cartography import cli